-Damage - This refers to a loss of Health.
-In games, players lose Health when they’re attacked or when they fumble.
-In Classcraft, the teacher can remove Health when a student misbehaves in class or as part of activities with the Class Tools (like the Formative Reviews!)
-Learn more about Health and damage here.
+Damage - This refers to a loss of Hearts.
+In games, players lose Hearts when they’re attacked or when they fumble.
+In Classcraft, the teacher can remove Hearts when a student misbehaves in class or as part of activities with the Class Tools (like the Formative Reviews!)
+Learn more about Hearts and damage here.

 Experience Points - Experience Points are the points collected by students for behaving well and successfully completing Class Tools activities or Quests.
 When you see a student displaying a behavior you want to promote, give them some Experience Points.
 When they gain enough Experience Points to fill the purple bar, they’ll level up.
 Experience Points are represented by the purple bar in the Profile view.
 There’s no limit to how many Experience Points students can earn.
 Learn more about Experience Points here.

-Fall - What happens when a student loses all their Health.
-This is not a permanent state but a student who falls will need to complete a random pledge and may cause other students on his team to also lose Health.
+Fall - What happens when a student loses all their Hearts.
+This is not a permanent state but a student who falls will need to complete a random pledge and may cause other students on his team to also lose Hearts.
 Learn more about falling and pledges here.